Skip to navigation Skip to content

 2

-Where the date of receipt of the claim is before the YA/Austudy qualification date:
+If the date of receipt of the claim is:

 • 2 entries may be required on the Newstart Education Status (NES) screen.
-If there is no previous NES coding, or if the previous NES coding is not Not a Full-Time student (NST):
+If there is no previous entry on the NES screen, or if the previous entry on the NES screen is not NST - Not a Student:

-• using the date of receipt of claim - code the Student Status field with NST
+• using the date of receipt of the claim, update the Student Status: field with NST

-• using the grant date - code the Student Status field with Full-Time student FTS
+• using the grant date, update the Student Status: field with FTS - Full-Time Student

-• on the Customer Study Details (EDC) screen, code the grant date in the Participation Status Event Date: field
+• update Customer Study Details (EDC) screen with the grant date in the Participation Status Event Date: field

-• on the Date of Commencement (NDC) screen, enter the grant date in the Manual Start Date: field (even if the system calculated start date appears to be correct), and
+• on the Date of Commencement (NDC) screen, code the grant date in the Manual Start Date: field (even if the system has pre populated another date), and

 • add notes in the Comments: field to explain the decision